mgrimace/Homelab/README.md

   - VM4 (?): Something to run python scripts and bots, maybe a light ubuntu or dietpi or something small
   - VM5 (?): minecraft server

+### SSD - media storage

-SSD - media storage for NAS, Plex, and Calibre
+- This drive will primarily serve as network accessible storage for media for Plex and Calibre
+- The file structure will be organized for hardlinking, following: https://trash-guides.info/Hardlinks/Hardlinks-and-Instant-Moves/

 ### Setup Guides and resources